lairdubois/lairdubois-opencutlist-sketchup-extension/docs/01-development.md

 ### Reflect code changes

+#### Ruby changes

-Sketchup loads ruby file and to not access them after.
-To reflect the changes to the ruby code, you must reload the files you changed.
-And if you change static or methods definitions, you need to restart Sketchup and process from scratch.
+**Sketchup loads ruby file and to not access them after**.
+To reflect the changes to the ruby code without reloading Sketchup, you must reload the files you changed (and not `main.rb` if you do not modify it).
+Caution that if you change static or methods definitions, you need to restart Sketchup and process from scratch.

+#### Yaml or Twig changes

-To reflect I18N (yaml) or UI (twig) changes you just need to run the `gulp compile` command and close and reopen the OpenCutList dialogue in Skechup.
+To reflect I18N (yaml) or UI (twig) changes you just need to run the `gulp compile` command and close and reopen the OpenCutList dialog in Skechup.

+Enjoy :)